Entanglement catalysis for quantum states and noisy channels

 and

 We set the catalyst state to be

 where $\mu_{i}$ is the reduced state of $\mu$ after tracing out systems $i+1$ to $n$.
 Note that $\mu_i$ is a state in the Hilbert space of $S_1$ to $S_i$ and $C$.
-Additionally, note that $\mu_n\equiv\mu$, $\mu_0\equiv\tau_n$, and $\rho^{\otimes 0}\equiv 1$.
+Additionally, note that $\mu_n\equiv\mu$, $\mu_0\equiv\tau^C$, and $\rho^{\otimes 0}\equiv 1$.
 The Hilbert space of the catalyst state $\tau'$ is in $S^{ \otimes{n-1}}\otimes C\otimes K$, where $K$ represents the Hilbert space of an auxiliary system of dimension $n$ which is maintained by Alice.

-In the following, we give a 3-step construction of an LOCC transformation $\Lambda'$, similar to the one in \cite{Kondra2102.11136}:
+In the following, we give a 3-step construction of an LOCC protocol $\Lambda'$, similar to the one in \cite{Kondra2102.11136,shiraishi2020quantum}:

-(i) In the first step, let Alice measures her register $K$ in the basis $\ket{k}$ and communicate the outcome to Bob.
-If the outcome is $n$, Alice and Bob perform the LOCC protocol $\Lambda_n$ given in Eq. (\ref{asymptotic}) on $S_{1}\otimes S_{2}\otimes\cdots\otimes S_{n}\otimes C$.
-If the outcome is different from $n$, they don't do anything.
+(i) In the first step, Alice measures her register $K$ in the basis $\ket{k}$ and communicates the outcome to Bob.
+If the outcome is $n$, Alice and Bob perform the LOCC protocol $\Lambda$ given in Eqs.~(\ref{eq:LambdaCatalyticAsymptotic}) on $S_{1}\otimes S_{2}\otimes\cdots\otimes S_{n}\otimes C$.
+If the outcome is different from $n$, the parties do nothing.